 “Endocrinologists and surgeons are often the frontline providers for patients with endocrine cancers, while patients with the most threatening disease are traditionally seen by medical oncologists,” says Dr. Ryder.
 “At many medical centers, medical oncologists who treat these patients lack expertise because they might see only one or two such patients per year, making it difficult to be up to date in this area.
 Complex endocrine cancers also often have life threatening hormone-related complications of their disease, necessitating integrated endocrine oncology expertise.
 At most institutions there simply aren’t large numbers of advanced endocrine cancer patients, making it a challenge for any physician or practice to have the concentration of expertise have the concentration of expertise necessary to develop novel therapies for these cancers.

 “In part due to Mayo Clinic’s commitment to developing and leading practice-changing therapeutic clinical trials in metastatic conditions, we’ve had a significant increase in patient referrals.
 We now have a high-volume advanced endocrine oncology practice.
 Our experience demonstrates that developing a subspecialty tumor group for uncommon malignancies offers an opportunity to build expertise, increase patient volumes, and enhance therapeutic options and clinical trials for these historically neglected cancers.”

-Tags: About, Ahish Chintakuntlawar, AskMayoExpert, clinical trials, Crystsal Hilger, endocrine cancer, endocrinology, John Morris, Keith Bible, Mabel Ryder, Mayo Clinic Cancer Center, oncology, People, thyroid cancer
+Tags: About, Ashish Chintakuntlawar, AskMayoExpert, clinical trials, Crystal Hilger, endocrine cancer, endocrinology, John Morris, Keith Bible, Mabel Ryder, Mayo Clinic Cancer Center, oncology, People, republished, thyroid cancer